fanfarian/qu-int-Theme-Functionality/README.txt

 10. Clean the output of attributes of images in editor
 11. Remove width and height in editor
 12. Redirect Attachment Pages (mostly images) to their parent page
-13. Remove WP generated content from the head
+13. Remove WordPress generated content from the head
 14. Add various favicons and logos for iOS, Android, Windows
 15. Removes invalid rel attribute values in the categorylist
 16. Add page slug to body class